riipandi/elementail/readme.md

 -   `apps/docs`: Component documentation site with Storybook
 -   `apps/website`: Marketing site of the project build with Next.js
--   `packages/@elementail/core`: Core React components
+-   `packages/@elementail/hooks`: Core React components
 -   `packages/@elementail/utils`: Shared React utilities
--   `packages/tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
+-   `packages/shared-config`: Shared config and ESLint preset used throughout the Turborepo
--   `packages/eslint-config-elementail`: ESLint preset

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-W` workspaces flag with `yarn add`.